 When we’re wrong — when demand is WAY greater than we expected — the issue morphs to one of timing and minimums.

 When it comes to timing, it can take 90-120 days or more from the moment we place an order for product until it arrives in our warehouse (and that’s assuming there’s not a strike at the port, or that our container didn’t fall off the ship mid-ocean, or any other crazy scenario).

 Thinking about our Genesis sandal — it sold 4x faster than we expected.
-If we ordered more now, or even a month ago when we saw the writing on the wall, we wouldn’t get that shipment until November.
+If we ordered more now, we wouldn’t get that shipment until winter.
 Not the best time to get a ton of sandals in the warehouse.
-Holding onto that inventory until sandal season picks up again in 4 months creates a serious cash flow issue.
+Holding onto that inventory until sandal season picks up again creates a serious cash flow issue.